darkn3to/elexis/README.md

 ## Usage

 1. Add MetaMask extension to your browser and create an account if not already created.
+   • You would also need to add Volta TestNet       to your account.
+Go to [this link](https://thirdweb.com/energy-web-volta-testnet) to get the details required to do so.
+Then goto [this link](https://voltafaucet.energyweb.org/) to add Volta tokens needed to perform transactions.

 2. Open deploy.js and add/remove names as per requirement.